 Executive Director

-An Atlanta native, Marie Woods earned a bachelor’s in psychology from Troy University, a master’s in marriage and family therapy from University of Southern Mississippi, and is currently pursuing a doctorate in marriage and family therapy with a specialization in systemic administration and business development at San Diego’s Northcentral University.
+Marie earned a bachelor’s in psychology from Troy University (Troy, AL), a Master’s degree in Marriage and Family Therapy from University of Southern Mississippi (Hattiesburg, MS), and is currently pursuing a Doctorate in Marriage and Family Therapy with a specialization in systemic administration and business development at San Diego’s Northcentral University.

-Woods is married with a house full of pets including five Labrador Retrievers and one cat.
-In her downtime, she enjoys getting creative in her craft room, reading, playing piano, and doing hot yoga.
-She’s also a huge foodie and loves trying new restaurants in and outside of Atlanta.
+Marie is married with a house full of pets including five Labrador Retrievers and a cat.
+In her downtime, she enjoys being crafty, reading, playing piano, trying new restaurants, and doing hot yoga.

 Chief Medical Officer